ManticoreGamesInc/platform-documentation/src/api/ability.md

 ### `Activate`

-The Ability `Activate()` function is client-only, behaving as if the player had pressed the key binding.
+The Ability `Activate()` function behaves as if the player had pressed the key binding.
 In order for a server gameplay decision to result in an ability activation, it must be communicated over the network somehow.
 In this example, a trigger overlap is representative of an arbitrary gameplay decision on the server.
 A broadcast message is sent to the client, who receives the event and activates the ability.

 Server script: